 Module 4 (Choose 1 of 2):

-Dynamic Camouflage: Behavior, Visual Perception and Neural Skin Patterning in Cephalopods
+Dynamic Camouflage: Behavior, Visual Perception and Neural Skin Patterning in Cephalopods: Roger Hanlon

 This course takes an integrative approach to understanding a neurally controlled system of dynamic defense against visual predators.
-Camouflage is a widespread form of defense throughout the animal kingdom in every known habitat.
+Camouflage is a widespread form of defense throughout the animal kingdom in every known habitat - land or sea.
 In the oceans, cephalopods (cuttlefish, octopus, squid) have evolved a sophisticated sensorimotor system called Rapid Adaptive Coloration, which can instantaneously change their total body appearance within a fraction of a second to range from highly camouflaged to startlingly conspicuous for a wide range of behaviors.
-The forms and functions of this dynamic system will be teased apart integrative fashion in a top-down approach from ecology to organismal biology to organs, tissues and cells.
-The course touches on neural anatomy, sensation, visual perception and animal behavior.